Boosting Unsupervised Semantic Segmentation with Principal Mask Proposals: : Principal Mask Proposals

 \inparagraph{Further principal mask proposals.} \cngtwo{Subsequent mask proposals result from iteratively repeating the described procedure.} To that end, it is necessary to suppress features that have already been assigned to a pseudo label.
 Specifically in iteration $z$, given the mask proposals $P^s,\: s=1,\ldots,z-1$, extracted in previous iterations, we mask out the features that have already been considered as

-Applying \crefrange{eq:covariance}{eq:principal-mask} on top of the masked features $f^z$ yields principal mask proposal $P^z$, and so on.
+Applying \crefrange{eq:covariance}{eq:principal-mask} on top of the masked features $f^z$ yields the \cngsr{cosine-similarity map $M^{z}$ and the }principal mask proposal $P^z$, and so on.
 We repeat this procedure until the majority of features (\eg, 95\%) have been assigned to a mask.
 In a final step, the remaining features, in case there are any, are assigned to an ``ignore'' mask

-This produces a tensor $P \in \{0,1\}^{Z\times H\times W}$ of $Z$ spatial similarity masks decomposing a single image into $Z$ non-overlapping regions.
+This produces a tensor $P \in \{0,1\}^{Z\times H\times W}$ of $Z$ spatial similarity masks, decomposing a single image into $Z$ non-overlapping regions.

-\inparagraph{Proposal post-processing.} To further improve the alignment of the masks with edges and color-correlated regions in the image, a fully connected \ac{crf} with Gaussian edge potentials \citep{Kraehenbuehl:2011:EIF} is applied to the initial mask proposals $P$ (after bilinear upsampling to the image resolution) for 10 inference iterations.
+\inparagraph{Proposal post-processing.} To further improve the alignment of the masks with edges and color-correlated regions in the image, a fully connected \ac{crf} with Gaussian edge potentials \citep{Kraehenbuehl:2011:EIF} is applied to the initial mask proposals $P$ (after bilinear upsampling to the image resolution) for 10 inference iterations. \rebuttwo{The process for obtaining \ourmethod is visualized in \cref{fig:primapsprocess}.}

-In order to form a pseudo label for semantic segmentation out of the $Z$ mask proposals, each mask has to be assigned one out of $K$ class labels. \cng{This is accomplished using a segmentation prediction of our optimization process, called \ourmethodframework, detailed below.
-The entire \ourmethod pseudo label generation process is illustrated in \Cref{fig:maskprop}. }
+\inparagraph{\ourmethod pseudo-label generation.} \rebut{In order to form a pseudo label for semantic segmentation out of the $Z$ class-agnostic mask proposals, each mask has to be assigned one out of $K$ pseudo-class labels.
+This is accomplished using a segmentation prediction of our optimization process, called \ourmethodframework, detailed in \cref{sec:prima}.
+Given a segmentation prediction $y$, we assign the pseudo-class ID that is most frequently predicted within each proposal, yielding the final pseudo-label map $P^{\ast}\in\{0,1\}^{K \times h\times w}$, a one-hot encoding of a pseudo-class ID.
+The entire \ourmethod pseudo-label generation process is illustrated in \Cref{fig:maskprop}.}